Promoting Fairness through Hyperparameter Optimization: Results Discussion

-Overall, FB-auto and FairTPE arguably achieve the best fairness-accuracy trade-offs to be put in a production environment.
-FB-auto achieves an averaged 111\% improvement on the fairness metric, accompanied by a comparatively small 6\% decrease on the accuracy metric, when compared with HB.
-FairTPE achieves a 137\% fairness improvement, accompanied by a 14\% decrease in accuracy, when compared with TPE.
-With these results we emphasize that, due to the practical Pareto frontier geometry, fairness increases are not proportional to accuracy decreases.
-From the fairness-blind baselines, steep fairness increases can be achieved with small accuracy decreases.
+Overall, FB-auto and FairTPE arguably achieve the best fairness-performance trade-offs to be used in a production environment.
+FB-auto achieves an averaged 111\% improvement on the fairness metric, accompanied by a comparatively small 6\% decrease on the performance metric, when compared with HB.
+FairTPE achieves a 137\% fairness improvement, accompanied by a 14\% decrease in performance, when compared with TPE.
+With these results we emphasize that, due to the empirical Pareto frontier geometry, fairness increases are not proportional to performance decreases: steep fairness increases can be achieved with small performance decreases.
 From a practical standpoint, models selected by FB-auto on average approve 411 more bank accounts per month from legitimate older-aged individuals that would have been rejected by the HB-selected model.